rastc/cxx/README.md

 # CXX Init - Designated Initializer Library

-A C++11 library that provides designated initializer syntax using Boost.Preprocessor macros.
+A C++14 library that provides designated initializer

 ## Try it Online